Unterschied Katholisches Und Evangelisches Kreuz

 Several variations of the crucifix exist within Catholicism.
 The Latin cross, the most common form, features a longer vertical beam than the horizontal one.
 Other forms include the crux commissa (a simple cross with equal-length arms) and the crux immissa (a cross with a slightly shorter vertical beam).
 These variations, however, don't signify significant theological distinctions within Catholicism.

 Beyond the crucifix, other crosses hold significance in Catholic tradition.
-The Celtic cross, with its intricate circular halo, symbolizes the interconnectedness of the earthly and spiritual realms.
-Its popularity is especially strong in regions with a history of Celtic Christianity.
+So naturally, the Celtic cross, with its complex circular halo, symbolizes the interconnectedness of the earthly and spiritual realms.
+In practice, its popularity is especially strong in regions with a history of Celtic Christianity.
 The patriarchal cross, featuring three horizontal bars, represents the three persons of the Holy Trinity – Father, Son, and Holy Spirit – and is often used in Eastern Orthodox churches, which share many liturgical traditions with Catholicism.

 The Protestant Cross: Simplicity and Emphasis on the Sacrifice